DaveKeehl/svelte-reveal/README.md

 svelte-reveal is a library created with the purpose of helping [Svelte](https://svelte.dev/) users add reveal on scroll transitions to their web applications.
 This library leverages the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) in order to know when to trigger the animations.

-## 🚀 Features
+## ✨ Features

 - Can be used with zero config
 - Highly customizable transitions
-- Integrated performant observer
+- Integrated performant Intersection Observer API
 - TypeScript ready

 ## 📖 Table of Content